peterhinch/micropython-nano-gui/DRIVERS.md

  aspect ratio.
  * `width=240`
  * `disp_mode=LANDSCAPE` This arg enables portrait mode and other configurations.
-See below.
+See below for options exported by the driver.
  * `init_spi=False` For shared SPI bus applications.
 See note below.
  * `display=GENERIC` Defines the hardware variant.

- The `display` arg is an opaque type defining the display hardware.
-Current options (exported by the driver) are `GENERIC` for Adafruit displays, `TDISPLAY` for the TTGO board, `PI_PICO_LCD_2`, `DFR0995`, `WAVESHARE_13` and `ADAFRUIT_1_9`.
-These were contributed by users.
-See the driver code comments for the names of the target hardware and acknowledgements of the contributors.
+See below for options exported by the driver.

  #### Method (4-bit driver only)